Mohamed-Samy26/Mohamed-Samy26/README.md

 - 👯 I’m looking to collaborate on **Big Project**

+- ⚒️ Currently working on a simple Operating system and DataMining-Algorithms-ToolKit Python package

 <!--- - 🤝 I’m looking for help with **Finding internship or part-time job** -->

 - 👨‍💻 All of my projects are available at [https://github.com/Mohamed-Samy26?tab=repositories&type=source](https://github.com/Mohamed-Samy26?tab=repositories&type=source)